 Despite the fact that Costa Rica is a small country, it’s full of geographical hurdles (and terrible roads) that make it unexpectedly tricky to travel around sometimes.
 Santa Teresa and Malpais, for example, are at the southern tip of the Nicoya peninsula and can only be reached in one of two ways.
 We chose to take the car ferry from the hot and grotty town of Puntarenas to Paquera (US$24 for a car and driver, US$1.70 per person).

 The 1.5 hour ride was scenic and relaxing.
 Compared to driving all the way to Malpais, taking the ferry saved us about three hours of driving and roughly 110 miles (160 kilometers), nearly half of that on unpaved roads.

 Even though we’re not surfers, the beaches around Malpais and Santa Teresa did not disappoint.
 We spent hours walking on the flat, white sand.

-The nearby town of Montezuma is more of a backpacker magnet with lower price tags, a smaller scale and an arty vibe that succeeds at feeling beach bohemian much more so than Santa Teresa.
-After giving Montezuma a drive through one afternoon on our way to visit the Montezuema Waterall we wished we’d planned to spend a few nights there as well.
+The nearby town of Montezuma is more of a backpacker magnet with lower price tags, a smaller scale, and an arty vibe that succeeds at feeling beach bohemian much more so than Santa Teresa.
+After giving Montezuma a drive through one afternoon on our way to visit the Montezuema Waterfall we wished we’d planned to spend a few nights there as well.
 Next time.

-After so much time in and around salt water it was nice to jump into the natural fresh water pools at the base of Montezuma waterfall, an 80 foot (24 meter) high cascade.
-A trail leads up to the waterfall, passing many small, swimable pools on the way.
-Be aware: the hike up to the falls itself takes you over slippery rocks, rough hillsides and through the water.
+After so much time in and around salt water it was nice to jump into the natural fresh water pools at the base of Montezuma Waterfall, an 80 foot (24 meter) high cascade.
+A trail leads up to the waterfall, passing many small, swimmable pools on the way.
+Be aware: the hike up to the falls itself takes you over slippery rocks, rough hillsides, and through the water.
 Wear water shoes and watch your step.